 It’s always flattering to get stopped by a street style photographer, but sometimes it’s hard to know what’s going to turn their heads.
 Here are our 5 top tips for getting noticed by one of our shutter bugs!

 You’ve seen those street style photographers snapping away in the street, but you can’t for the life of you work out why they stop the people they do.
 What is it exactly?
 What’s caught their eye?
 You just can’t see why they’d want to take that guy’s photo, right?

-Well, we’re about to let you in on our secrets about what our shutterbugs look for when they’re out there.
-There may be a few surprises and we’re sure that the first surprise is about what it is that we avoid.
-Our street style photographers will look straight past you if you are wearing black.
-You’d have to have some thing else going on that’s amazing if your number one outfit palette is black.
+Well, men, women or binary, we’re about to let you in on our secrets on what our shutterbugs look for when they’re out there in the streets.
+It may come as a surprise, but our street style photographers will probably look straight past you if you are dressed all in black.
+You’d have to have some thing else going on that’s amazing if you outfit palette is pure black.

 Rule # 1: No Black

 It might come as a surprise to you to learn that if you are wearing black, our photographers are more than likely to look past you.

 While many people see black as “stylish” “elegant” and “versatile”, with so many people in black, no one stands out from the crowd.
 On cold winter days, when everyone is wearing a black, brown or dark grey coat, our photographers look for a higher vantage point to look down the street to see who is in bright colours.
 One of the easiest ways to spot them in a crowd is to look for the colour in a sea of black.